Waqar-107/C-Basics/LINQ.md

 - LINQ query syntax always ends with a Select or Group clause.

-- Method syntax (also known as fluent syntax) uses extension methods included in the Enumerable or Queryable static class, similar to how you would call the extension method of any class.
+- Method syntax (also known as fluent syntax) uses extension methods included in the Enumerable or Queryable static class, similar to how we would call the extension method of any class.
 Where method accepts a predicate delegate

   ```csharp
   // string collection